textpattern/textpattern-toolbelt/announcements.md

 Deploy just the right amount of understated smugness.

+Follow-up tweet to thank our amazing sponsors: all GitHub monthly sponsors, DigitalOcean, BrowserStack, and 1Password.

 ### Hacker News

 Do not use 'Show HN:' or 'Tell HN:', just use the blog post URL and the associated title.